suvradip/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 ## Class ExportException

 **ExportException** is a subclass of the Exception class.
 It is thrown if an  error is encountered during the export process.

+## Supported Export Configurations

+The supported export configurations are as follows:

+* `chartConfig` - Sets the configuration of a single chart or multiple charts in an array.

+* `inputSVG` - Sets the path for the SVG file input.

+* `templateFilePath` - Sets the path of the HTML template used for dashboard export.

+* `callbackFilePath` - Sets the path for a Javascript file that would be injected at the bottom of the page for each export.

+* `libraryDirectoryPath` - Sets the root path of fusionCharts Javascript library to use the licensed version of FusionCharts.

+* `asyncCapture` - Sets if the export process will wait for `CAPTURE_EXIT` event.

+* `maxWaitForCaptureExit` - Sets the maximum time FusionExport would wait for the CAPTURE_EXIT event to be triggered.

+* `dashboardLogo` - Sets the path to the logo file.

+* `dashboardHeading` - Sets the title of the dashboard.

+* `dashboardSubheading` - Sets the sub-title of the dashboard.

+* `type` - Sets the format of the output file.

+* `quality` - Sets the quality of the output file.
+Provide either good, better or best.

+* `outputFile` - Sets the output filename template, along with the path.

+* `outputFileDefinition` - JS file defining functions or array to resolve output file names.

+* `exportAsZip` - Sets if the chart(s) will be exported as a zip file or as individual file(s).

+* `resourceFilePath` - JSON file having the dependencies of the template when templateFilePath is provided.